 Dismissal from Program

 Failure to uphold requirements set by the UC Berkeley Code of Conduct, Global Internships Student Agreement, program policies, and program staff may result in immediate dismissal from the program.
-In the event that a student is dismissed, he/she will be responsible for all program-related expenses as well as travel home.
+If a student is dismissed, he/she will be removed from program courses and will be responsible for all program-related expenses as well as travel home.
 Program accommodations will need to be vacated within 24 hours of dismissal.

 Withdrawal, Cancellation & Refund

-To withdraw from any Global Internships program, a Program Enrollment Change Form must be submitted.
-Writing an email or talking to program staff is not considered an official request.
-Incomplete or missing confirmation forms do not qualify as an official cancellation from Global Internships.
+To withdraw from any Global Internships program, 1) speak to your program adviser and 2) complete and submit a Program Enrollment Change Form via your Berkeley Study Abroad application portal.
+Please note that only writing an email or talking to program staff without submitting this form is not considered an official request.
+Additionally, incomplete or missing confirmation forms do not qualify as an official cancellation from Global Internships.

 If you are a San Francisco Bay Area participant, are enrolled in additional Summer Sessions’ courses outside of the program, and decide that you will not be participating in the program and the additional courses, it is your responsibility to drop the additional courses via CalCentral when canceling out of the program.